French polls: Macron, far-right rival Le Pen face runoff

+The projections showed both Macron and Le Pen on course to improve on their 2017 first-round showings, highlighting how French politics have become increasingly polarized.
+Macron was expected to capture a sizeable first-round lead of around 28% support, ahead of Le Pen's projected 23%-to-24% of the vote.

-The projections showed hard-left firebrand Jean-Luc Melenchon — one of half a dozen candidates on the left — falling short of the runoff, heading for third place.
+The projections showed hard-left firebrand Jean-Luc Melenchon — one of half a dozen candidates on the left — finishing out of the runoff in third place, with about 20% support.

+Macron for months looked like a shoo-in to become France’s first president in 20 years to win a second term.
+But National Rally leader Le Pen ate into his polling lead in the campaign’s closing stages, as the pain of inflation became a dominant election theme for many low-income voters.

+Le Pen seemed to target Melechon's left-wing supporters in particular by promising “social justice” and fixes for “a France torn apart.”
+Her supporters celebrated with champagne and interrupted her speech with chants of “We're going to win!”

-Some presidential candidates who were defeated Sunday were so alarmed by the possibility of Le Pen beating Macron in the runoff that they urged their supporters to shift their second-round votes to the incumbent.
-Melenchon, addressing his supporters, some of them in tears, repeated three times that Le Pen shouldn't get “one single vote.”
+Yet some of her defeated rivals were so alarmed by the possibility of Le Pen beating Macron in the presidential runoff that they urged their supporters Sunday to shift their second-round votes to the incumbent.
+Melenchon, addressing supporters who sometimes shed tears, repeated three times that Le Pen shouldn't get “one single vote.”

-Describing herself as “profoundly worried,” defeated conservative Valerie Pecresse warned of “the chaos that would ensue” if Le Pen is elected and said she has never been so close to power.
-Pecresse said she'd vote for Macron in the runoff.
+Describing herself as “profoundly worried,” defeated conservative candidate Valerie Pecresse warned of “the chaos that would ensue” if Le Pen was elected, saying the far-right leader has never been so close to power.
+Pecresse said she would vote for Macron in the runoff.

-Le Pen this time tapped into the foremost issue on many French voters’ minds: living costs that have soared amid the disruptions of war in Ukraine and the economic repercussions of western sanctions on Russia.

-Pollsters suggest that just a few percentage points could separate the familiar foes in the second-round vote.
-That nail-biting scenario sets up a runoff campaign likely to be far more confrontational and volatile than during round one, which was largely overshadowed by the war in Ukraine.
+Pollsters suggest that just a few percentage points could separate the familiar foes in France's second-round vote, setting setting up a runoff campaign likely to be far more confrontational than round one, which was largely overshadowed by the war in Ukraine.

-Le Pen gave a little wink Sunday as she dropped the blue envelope containing her choice into a ballot box in the northern town of Henin-Beaumont.
-Afterward, she said “given the situation in the country and in the world,” Sunday's election outcome could determine "not only the next five years, but probably the next 50 years” in France.
+After Le Pen dropped the blue envelope containing her choice into a ballot box in the northern town of Henin-Beaumont, she said “given the situation in the country and in the world,” Sunday's election outcome could determine "not only the next five years, but probably the next 50 years” in France.

 In the 27-member EU, only France has a nuclear arsenal and a U.N.
 Security Council veto.

-Macron for months looked like a shoo-in to become France’s first president in 20 years to win a second term.
-But National Rally leader Le Pen ate into his polling lead in the campaign’s closing stages, as the pain of rising gas, food and energy prices became a dominant election theme for many low-income households.

-To beat Le Pen in the runoff, Macron must pick apart her years-long rebranding effort to make herself seem less extreme, a makeover that has including showing off her love of cats.
-Macron has accused Le Pen of pushing an extremist manifesto of racist and ruinous policies.
+To beat Le Pen in the runoff, Macron must pick apart her years-long rebranding effort to make herself seem less extreme, a makeover that has even highlighted her love of cats.
+Macron has accused Le Pen of pushing an extremist manifesto of racist, ruinous policies.
 Le Pen wants to ban Muslim headscarves in French streets and halal and kosher butchers, and drastically reduce immigration from outside Europe.

-Her softer image won over some voters but made others even more suspicious.
+Her softer image won over some voters but has made others even more suspicious.

 “I don't think she's changed at all,” he said.
 “It's the same thing, but with cats."